xiaoqie007/regular-investing-in-box/docs/en/README.md

 > **any efforts to improve the strategy of regular investing are futile.**

 From when the BOX Regular Investing Practice Group was established in late July 2019, to October 9th, 2019, 3261 members have joined.
-After understanding the essence of the regular investing strategy, the group members know that most of the profit from regular investing comes from the long bear market.
+After understanding the essence/ˈesəns/ of the regular investing strategy, the group members know that most of the profit from regular investing comes from the long bear market.
 Because they have a different way of thinking, they now have a completely opposite take on the same world.
 Each time the price drops, they don't feel disappointment and fear, they feel happy and even excited, because they can buy more at a cheaper price.
 Their decisions are the opposite of the outside world.

 Below is the historical price of BOX over the past few months:

 ![Figure10](../images/Figure10.png)

-The chart below adds the daily amount of newly-circulating BOX, which is the amount invested in BOX each day.
+The chart below adds the daily amount of newly-circulating/ˈsərkyələr/ BOX, which is the amount invested in BOX each day.
 To make the chart easier to read, the amount of newly-circulating BOX has been divided by 100,000:

 ![Figure11](../images/Figure11.png)

 >Note 1: The charts were created with Google Sheets, and you can view the charts and data [here](https://docs.google.com/spreadsheets/d/1caNGqbFZKEjSPr9kf1gJhB2j8pLrHje0PsPZJKJdGIM/edit?usp=sharing).

 >Note 2: The amount of newly-circulating BOX on September 2, 2019, was 221,010, but it really shouldn't count, because I alone bought 180,621 BOX on that day.
-I'm an old hand at regular investing, so of course I don't pay attention to daily fluctuations in price.
+I'm an old hand at regular investing, so of course I don't pay attention to daily fluctuations/ˌfləkCHo͞oˈāSHən/ in price.

 We can see that each time there is a large drop in price the amount of newly-circulating BOX greatly increases.
-The clearest example is found on the three days from September 25 to September 27, which saw newly-circulating BOX of 214,048, 114,240, and 114,505, respectively, with September 25 showing an increase of five times the normal amount!
+The clearest example is found on the three days from September 25 to September 27, which saw newly-circulating BOX of 214,048, 114,240, and 114,505, respectively/riˈspektivlē/, with September 25 showing an increase of five times the normal amount!

-It's also clear from this data that people's reactions are late, because the drop in price actually happened several days earlier on September 22, when the price dropped from \$1.68 to \$1.41.
+It's also clear from this data that people's reactions/rēˈakSHən/ are late, because the drop in price actually happened several days earlier on September 22, when the price dropped from \$1.68 to \$1.41.
 As we can see in the chart, the increase in the amount of new BOX purchased always came days after the drop in price.

-Furthermore, the group members had listened to my classes, in which I repeatedly emphasized the following:
+Furthermore, the group members had listened to my classes, in which I repeatedly emphasized/ˈemfəˌsīz/ the following:

 > **Any efforts to improve the strategy of regular investing are futile.**

-Yet many of them still couldn't resist being driven by this simple thought: wouldn't it be better if I bought a little more when the price drops?
+Yet many of them still couldn't resist/riˈzist/ being driven by this simple thought: wouldn't it be better if I bought a little more when the price drops?

 Let's discuss why this "improvement" to the strategy of regular investment isn't actually an improvement at all.
 First of all, each time we use the current price as a reason for making a decision, we are always actually making the decision after the fact.
-Even more importantly, we are neglecting an important fact: the short-term direction of the price after we make our decision is an independent event, and not tied to the prior change in price.
+Even more importantly, we are neglecting/niˈglekt/ an important fact: the short-term direction of the price after we make our decision is an independent event, and not tied to the prior/ˈprīər/ change in price.
 After we buy, the price could go up, go down, or stay the same -- we don't know!

 Someone who increased their investment amount in July after a price drop would have discovered in September that their "improvement" to the strategy was useless and actually lost them money, because the increased investment in July actually ended up increasing their average cost.

 Whether or not an investor has a clear grasp of statistical probability is the factor that has the greatest influence on the accuracy of their decisions.
-Sadly, too many people don't pay enough attention to this basic knowledge, and they have no idea that this lack of knowledge causes them so much trouble and grief.
+Sadly, too many people don't pay enough attention to this basic knowledge, and they have no idea that this lack of knowledge causes them so much trouble and grief/grēf/.

 A person who understands statistical probability couldn't help but laugh at the following phenomenon: